Ladvien/ladvien.github.io/_posts/2020/2020-07-11-python-serial-terminal-with-arduino-and-bleak.md

 * [Bleak Github](https://github.com/hbldh/bleak)

 # Setup
-Getting started with BLE using `bleak` is straightforward.
+Getting started with BLE using my starter application and `bleak` is straightforward.
 You need to install `bleak` and I've also included library called [aioconsole](https://pypi.org/project/aioconsole/) for handling user input asynchronously
 ```bash
 pip install bleak aioconsole
 ```
 Once these packages are installed we should be ready to code.
 If you have any issues, feel free to ask questions in the comments.
 I'll respond when able.

-# Python Code
+# The Code
 Before we get started, if you'd rather see the full-code it can be found at:

 * [Bleak App](https://github.com/Ladvien/arduino_ble_sense/blob/master/app.py)

-If you are new to Python then the code I'm about to walk-through may look odd.
+If you are new to Python then following code may look odd.
 You'll see terms like `async`, `await`, `loop`, and `future`.
 Don't let it scare you.
 These keywords are Python's way of allowing a programmer to "easily" write asynchronous code in Python.

-If you're are struggling with using `asyncio`, the built in Python library allowing you to write asynchronous Python easily, I'd highly recommend Łukasz Langa's highly detailed video series; it definitely takes a commitment, but is worth it.
+If you're are struggling with using `asyncio`, the built in asynchronous Python library, I'd highly recommend Łukasz Langa's detailed video series; it takes a time commitment, but is worth it.

 * [Import asyncio](https://youtu.be/Xbl7XjFYsN4)